kbh1301/barbell-plates-calculator/README.md

-This React application is built as a demo for my portfolio site: https://kbh1301.github.io/profile/
+This React component is built as a demo for my portfolio site: https://kbh1301.github.io/profile/

 Overview:
 Based on user input, this application will calculate and display the olympic plates needed